Autism Berkshire is running many of its services online during the coronavirus pandemic - visit the website for details.

-We also provide a Home Visiting Service to offer advice to parents and carers of children with autism.
-For appointments with our Reading support worker, Jo Roberts, please contact the office.
+We also provide a Home Visiting Service in Reading to offer advice to parents and carers of children with autism.
+For appointments with our family support workers, please contact the office.

-We support parents and carers of children on the autism spectrum or who are waiting for a CAMHS autism assessment, by running a wide range of workshops on aspects of autism and supporting children and young people with autism, including sensory needs and managing anger.
+We support parents and carers of children on the autism spectrum or whose children are waiting for a Berkshire CAMHS autism assessment, by running a wide range of workshops on aspects of autism and supporting children and young people with autism, including sensory needs and managing anger.

 Autism Berkshire also provides training to professionals to raise awareness of autism and issues associated with autism.

-The charity issues the Berkshire Autism Alert Card and manages the scheme on behalf of the alert card working group.
+The charity issues the Berkshire Autism Alert Card.

 For more information contact Autism Berkshire: